Table of Contents

 Finance managers are responsible for all the DMV paperwork, rebate paperwork, and loans paperwork being done correctly.
-This part is stressful, and have a keen eye for details will save you huge headaches.
+This part is stressful, and have a keen eye for details will save you massive headaches.

-After a successful run as an internet manager or finance manager you maybe tapped to be a…
+After a successful run as an internet manager or finance manager, you may be tapped to become a sales manager.

-Sales Manager: Recruit, train and manage a successful team of salespeople.
-Maintain their morale, protect dealership profits, handle angry customers and settle disputes
+Recruit, train, and manage a successful team of salespeople.
+Maintain their morale, protect dealership profits, handle angry customers, and settle disputes.

 Some sales managers can be responsible for the training and managing of the BDC.
 The BDC is the “business development center” also known as a call center.

-You will have every angry customer at your desk, you hear every salesperson commission dispute and the GM of the store is going to hold you personally responsible for the gross profit and sales volume of the store.
+You will have every angry customer at your desk, and you hear every salesperson commission dispute.
+Not only that, the GM of the store is going to hold you personally responsible for the gross profit and sales volume of the store.

-Sales managers have the title and prestige of being one of the main managers at their business.
-The promising ones are sent to trainings to teach them the accounting skills necessary to run a store of their own.
-If they do make it to the GM role they will make anywhere from $200k-$700k per year.
+Sales managers have the title and prestige of being one of the leading managers of their business.
+The promising ones are sent to training to teach them the accounting skills necessary to run a store of their own.
+If they do make it to the GM role, they will earn anywhere from $200k-$700k per year.

-Setting you up for success: The need for Car Sales Training
+Building Towards Success: The Need for Car Sales Training

 Even the information listed above takes a while to learn when you are a new salesperson at a dealership.
-Over six years in this business I have watched the success and failure of people in each of the roles.
+Over the last seven years in this business, I have watched the success and failure of people in each of the roles.

-Car sales, specifically new car dealership sales, is a terrific way to make money without any huge prerequisites.
-No college degree needed, no rich friend referrals.
+Car sales, specifically new car dealership sales, is a terrific way to make money without any vast prerequisites.
+No college degree needed, no wealthy friend referrals.
 This site will guide you through how to get a job, excel at that job, and move up.